Messaiga/pyrite-studio/README.md

 1. After the image has downloaded, `distrobox-enter pyrite-studio` and run `hostname`.

-2. Take the output of `hostname` and append it to the first loopback entry of /etc/hosts
+2. Take the output of `hostname` and append it to the first loopback entry of /etc/hosts in your host environment.

 Before: `127.0.0.1   localhost localhost.localdomain localhost4 localhost4.localdomain4`